 You can find below a list of some of the most common local factors that many users have on their devices that are known to interfere with the PIA VPN.

-- Other VPNs or proxies: Once a VPN has established a tunnel, it can cause a conflict when another tunnel attempts establish itself as well
+- Other VPNs or proxies: Once a VPN has established a tunnel, it can cause a conflict when another tunnel attempts to establish itself

-- DNS based ad blocking apps/extensions: Since MACE uses DNS based blocking as well, this causes a DNS resolution issue
+- DNS based Ad blocking apps/extensions: Since PIA’s MACE uses DNS based blocking as well, this can causes a DNS resolution issue

 - Region based blocks (i.e. China, Egypt, UAE, etc.): https://www.privateinternetaccess.com/helpdesk/kb/articles/where-can-i-use-the-pia-service